 Why are News Feed articles deleted?

 In order to save space and keep your articles relevant, the News Feed automatically purges articles once they are two months old.
 It doesn't contain articles that are older than two months.
-However, coaches will have the option to adjust the deletion settings from the Team Settings page in the Dashboard.
+However, coaches will have the option to adjust the deletion settings from the Team Settings page in the Classroom.
 Coaches can select between 2, 4, 6, 8, 10 and 12 weeks deletion periods; but the default for all teams is two months.